-Finding a prospective supervisor starts with searching our Find a Supervisor directory and program pages to find a faculty member whose research focus aligns closely with your area of interest.
+Finding a prospective supervisor starts with searching our supervisor directory and reviewing our graduate programs to find a faculty member whose research focus aligns closely with your area of interest.
 Once you have identified a faculty member you are enthusiastic about potentially working with, you should reach out by email.
-Review our guidelines below BEFORE approaching a potential supervisor.
+Please review the guidelines below before approaching a potential supervisor.

 Faculty members receive a lot of inquiries from potential students so you will want to make your initial inquiry relevant, concise and specific.
 Here are some tips on approaching a potential supervisor: